 Anyhow… so began the waiting!

-It was not all that bad considering that we were flying from Sweden to Finland on the same day as the concert… except that the plane was way too small for me to relax.
+It was not all that bad considering that I was flying from Sweden to Finland on the same day as the concert… except that the plane was way too small for me to relax.
 I must say, however, that it was rather comfy.
-So, we landed and took a cab… ended up in front of the wrong hotel, fortunately, our hotel was only ten minutes walk from there.
+So, I landed and took a cab… ended up in front of the wrong hotel, fortunately, my hotel was only ten minutes walk from there.
 It was a nice and refreshing little walk, there is so much to see in Helsinki!
-We decided that we would come back for a proper visit, so watch out for the French girl and her Swede of a husband.
+I decided that I would come back for a proper visit, so watch out for the French girl from Sweden.
 I am saying this because the city felt a little like a multi-cultural one, maybe not as much as Paris, but at least English speaking was never an issue in Helsinki ?.

-Evidently, we had to get a bite to eat before the show but just a sandwich would have been my undoing… we needed a proper meal and we did in a rather timely manner… and it was really good.
+Evidently, I had to get a bite to eat before the show but just a sandwich would have been my undoing… I needed a proper meal and I did, in a rather timely manner… and it was really good.
 Remember Susan, whom I mentioned earlier, well she was as eager as I was to meet… she ensured my spot in the queue while I was re-fuelling some energy back in my body – still a tad sick.
 All the while, the number of butterflies I had in my stomach grew larger and more impatient.
-My husband got the check, accompanied me to the venue and left me in the good care of my friend… and new made friends.
-He joined the audience half an hour before the show started.
+I got the check, and headed for the venue towards my friend… and new-made friends.

 What do you do while waiting for another two hours in front of an empty stage?
 You take pictures and small talk with your friends, and sorry to have to say this but try and ignore the crappy music playing in the speakers in front of you… way too loud… especially the last half hour, very poor choice yet again, maybe it was done on purpose… ?